Rutledge P. Hazzard: Early life, and education

 Rutledge Hazzard was born in Birmingham, Alabama.
 He graduated from the U.S. Military Academy in 1946.
 He attended the Officers Advanced Course at Artillery and Guided Missile School in 1953–54.
 Hazzard received an MS in mechanical engineering from the University of Southern California in 1956.
 He completed the Army Command and General Staff College in 1960 and the Industrial College of the Armed Forces in 1965.

 Hazzard received an MBA from The George Washington University in 1965 and in 1968 completed an Advanced Management Program at the University of Pittsburgh.

 Career

 Following basic branch training, Brigadier General Hazzard served with the 16th Constabulary Squadron (Separate) in Berlin, Germany, as part of the occupation and, in 1948–49, in support of the Berlin Airlift.
 Beginning in July 1950 he served at the U.S. Military Academy as an instructor in the Department of Military Topography and Graphics.

 From 1956 to 1959 he participated in ballistic missile development at Redstone Arsenal, Alabama.
 At the Army Ballistic Missile Agency, he worked on the development of the Redstone, and Jupiter ballistic missiles and in the Jupiter C program.
-Subsequently, as executive officer for the Research and Development Division of the Army Ordnance Missile Command, he participated in the planning and analysis of what became the Saturn I manned space flight program.
+Subsequently, as executive officer for the Research and Development Division of the Army Ordnance Missile Command, he participated in the planning and analysis of what became the Saturn I crewed space flight program.